chef/chef-licensing/components/ruby/README.md

    1.  `timeout_duration`: This attribute is supported by the `timeout_yes` prompt and can receive decimal values.
    2.  `timeout_message`: This attribute is supported by the `timeout_yes` prompt and can receive string values.

+10. `:file_format_version`: it defines the version of the interaction file's format.
+This key is a mandatory key in an interaction file.
+Currently supported version of interaction file is `1.x.x`

 ### Ways to define an interaction

 The different ways how we can define an interaction is shown below.